Pylons/pylons/pylons/docs/en/caching.rst

 Configuring
 ===========

-`Beaker`_'s cache options can be easily configured in the projects :file:`development.ini` file.
+`Beaker`_'s cache options can be easily configured in the project's INI file.
 Beaker's `configuration documentation
 <http://beaker.groovie.org/configuration.html>`_ explains how to setup
 the most common options.